 Don’t neglect the simple act of checking in with your coworkers on a regular basis.

-Also keep in mind how much day-to-day small talk can make a difference toward improving office relationships.
+Also, remember how much day-to-day small talk can make a difference toward improving office relationships.
 No one HR should present themselves as an island: always be willing to chat it up with coworkers in the break room and show legitimate concerns about how they’re doing.

 Make Your Meetings More Meaningful

-A way to remedy this cynicism is by complimenting and shouting-out your coworkers whenever possible in public settings, especially during meetings.
+A way to remedy this cynicism is by complimenting and shouting out your coworkers whenever possible in public settings, especially during meetings.